 Poggio di Sotto Brunello di Montalcino 2008

 Madonna Nera Brunello di Montalcino 2010

 If you find yourself in Tuscany, I recommend a stroll through Montalcino and horizontal wine tasting at Enoteca di Piazza.

 53024 Montalcino, Siena, Italy

-Disclosure: I purchased wines at this shop and did not pay a tasting fee.
+Disclosure: I purchased wines at this shop and the tasting fee was waived.
 No free samples or other inducements were provided to the author in return for this review.